Azure/tech-connect-migration-lab/MongoDB-vCore/docs/3-mongodb-lab-instructions-migration-offline.md

 2. Once Data Studio launches, **click on the person icon** in the bottom left-hand corner.
    ![ads2](./media/ads2.png?raw=true)

-   A pop up window will appear on the right-hand side of your screen.
+   A pop-up window will appear on the right-hand side of your screen.
 Click on **Add an account**.
    ![ads2x](./media/ads2x.png?raw=true)

    Doing so will open the Edge browser and prompt you to log in.
 Select **Use another account** and enter the following: